aardappel/lobster/lobster/docs/source/language_reference.md

 adjacent in code, in any order) act as a single function:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-function intersect(a, b): "no idea how to intersect these two!"
+def intersect(a, b): "no idea how to intersect these two!"
-function intersect(c:circle, p:xy): "point in circle"
+def intersect(c:circle, p:xy): "point in circle"
-function intersect(c:circle, r:ray): "ray vs circle"
+def intersect(c:circle, r:ray): "ray vs circle"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Calling intersect with any 2 arguments will automatically call the most